aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 **3. Fixtures**

-We can use this kind of files to set dummy data to beused accross our tests.
+We can use these files to set dummy data across our tests.

 ```javascript
 /**